Faculty & Staff

 Since then, Jenny continues to bring a warmth and compassion to our NEIM community.
 She loves how the environment encourages hands-on, self paced, collaborative, challenging, and joyful learning!
 The age mix allows her to witness and be a part of a community where older children being leaders, mentors and help teach lessons while the younger children have the experience of working with older classmates.
 Even something as small as observing a child voluntarily and spontaneously helping another child zip up his or her jacket gives Jenny a sense of joy and happiness.

 Her passion for witnessing joyful life spills over into her photography work with J & A Designs Photography, which she runs with her sister in law, Amy Hayek.
 In her free time Jenny enjoys the outdoors, helping out on her parents farm, and spending time with her husband, Shane and dog, Ava.

-From there, Claire attended an AMI Assistants training course at the Montessori Training Center of Minnesota in the summer of 2014.
+From there, Claire attended the AMI Assistant Guide Training at the Montessori Training Center of Minnesota in the summer of 2014.
 She is now qualified to be an assistant in the Children’s House environment and currently enjoys subbing, supervising lunch and rest time and being open to helping the children be successful.